 What Kind of Educational Resources Does the Waterworks Museum Offer?

 Beyond its diverse collection of exhibits, the Waterworks Art Museum invites community members to engage with Montana’s art scene through various public classes and events.

-From classes to Summer Camps, the Waterworks Art Museum offers many public youth programs among its community services.
+From classes to Summer Camps, the Waterworks Art Museum offers many public youth programs in its community services.